subdit/AcNow-web-design/README.md

 # AcNow-web-design #
-## Build with CSS3, HTML 5, and Js
+## Build with CSS3, HTML 5, Js ##
-##The AcNow-web-design repo
+##The AcNow-web-design repo ##
 I have created this repo for practice and for fun.
-Using simple CSS 3, HTML 5, and Js.
-I love to see the end result project.
+I using simple CSS 3, HTML 5, and Js, which I love to see the end result project.